Least squares after model selection in high-dimensional sparse models: Acknowledgements

 \section{Acknowledgements}

-We thank Don Andrews, Whitney Newey, and Alexandre Tsybakov as well as participants of the Cowles Foundation Lecture at the 2009 Summer Econometric Society meeting and the joint Harvard-MIT seminar for useful comments.
-We thank Denis Chetverikov, Brigham Fradsen, Joonhwan Lee, two refereers and the associate editor for numerous suggestions that helped improve the paper.
-We thank Kengo Kato for pointing to use the usefulness of \cite{RudelsonVershynin2008} for bounding empirical sparse eigenvalues.
+We thank Don Andrews, Whitney Newey, and Alexandre Tsybakov as well as participants of the Cowles Foundation Lecture at the 2009 Summer Econometric Society meeting and the joint Harvard--MIT seminar for useful comments.
+We also thank Denis Chetverikov, Brigham Fradsen, Joonhwan Lee, two refereers, and the associate editor for numerous suggestions that helped improve the articler.
+We thank Kengo Kato for pointing out the usefulness of the approach of \cite {RudelsonVershynin2008} for bounding sparse eigenvalues of the empirical Gram matrix.
 We gratefully acknowledge the financial support from the National Science Foundation.